hk-Lei/apache-storm-1.0.1/docs-zh/flux.md

 Submitting topology: 'shell-topology' to remote cluster...
 ```

-## YAML Configuration
+## YAML 配置项

 Flux topologies are defined in a YAML file that describes a topology.
-A Flux topology
-definition consists of the following:
+A Flux topology definition consists of the following:

   1. A topology name
   2. A list of topology "components" (named Java objects that will be made available in the environment)